pony-montana/simple-dwl/README.md

 # DONATIONS

-Just in case someone appreciate my work, you can donate at:
+Just in case someone appreciate my work, you can donate some sats (bitcoin) ("absolute digital scarcity", if you prefer) at:

 bc1qvvk2z8pp2sl3y5cmuy32dr7egnr9ktv5grlccz